elmah/Bootstrapper/README.md

 be supplied via [`appSettings`][appSettings] using the naming convention `elmah:LOGNAME:KEY`, e.g. `elmah:sql:applicationName`.

-With ELMAH Bootstrapper, you can also [filter errors][filter] from being logged or e-mailed by simply adding a file named `Elmah.ErrorFilter.config` in your web application root.
+With ELMAH Bootstrapper, you can also [selectively filter errors][filter] (to prevent them being logged or e-mailed) by simply adding a file named `Elmah.ErrorFilter.config` in your web application root.
 The content of the file should be the desired filtering rules in XML, like:

     <and>
       <greater binding="HttpStatusCode" value="399" type="Int32" />